MustansirZia/overlay_container/README.md

 The child passed to this widget is rendered outside the widget hierarchy as an overlay to the exisiting widget tree.
 As a result this widget is highly suitable for building custom dropdown options, autocomplete suggestions, dialogs, etc. Think of it as widget placed absolutely and having a positive z-index over the rest of the widget tree.
 It is actually a friendly wrapper over the Flutter's [Overlay](https://docs.flutter.io/flutter/widgets/Overlay-class.html) and [OverlayEntry](https://docs.flutter.io/flutter/widgets/OverlayEntry-class.html) APIs.

+It you've ever used react, this ties to do what [React Portal](https://reactjs.org/docs/portals.html) does, in a way.

 ## Example.

 ```dart